Proposals In Different Cultures: Amazing Engagement Customs

 Chinese traditions in bringing lovers to an altar at which they can swear to live together have several stages.
 In the past times, those stages included many unique details.
 For example, a marriage proposal wasn’t possible without exchanging gifts between families and involving a matchmaker.
 People also used to count the possibility for a successful marriage based on astrological information and look for strange omens that would sign a marriage was going to be unhappy.
 The marriage preparation also included a ceremony of a bride’s bed installation that should have been done by a woman with a good fortune.
 In general, a marriage proposal was made by parents rather than a guy himself.

-Nowadays, it's still essential to present her family with gifts before the wedding.
-Still, you can ask her directly whether she wants to marry you.
-Don't hold a proposal or wedding on the 4th day of a month – it's considered an unlucky date.
+Nowadays, it’s still essential to present her family with gifts before the wedding.
+Still, you can ask her directly whether Chinese girl wants to marry you.
+Don’t hold a proposal or wedding on the 4th day of a month – it’s considered an unlucky date.

 In the past times, for Indian families, it was important to match their children with the best partners ever.
 They took into consideration the practical aspects and character traits of a future spouse during matchmaking.
 The engagement ceremony had several steps.
 In the first step, a groom’s father asked a bride’s father for her hand.
 They both should have also stated that their children had no skeletons in closets.
 In case of an agreement, a bride’s father suggested a date for the wedding.
 It’s important to take horoscopes into consideration.
 Indian people believe it helps to choose a date for a successful marriage.
 Both sides also agreed on making a promise for the marriage named “Wagdaan.”
 After that, a bride worshiped a particular God for a successful marriage, and 5 women performed a special song.
 Then future spouses exchanged their rings.

 Today, some Indian cantons still profess such traditions.
 For open-minded Indian people, it’s essential to bring 2 families together when a man is ready to make a marriage proposal.